pranavjoshipura/platform/README.md

 ### Lovable (Frontend Generation)

-The React frontend was generated using [Lovable](https://lovable.dev), an AI-powered app builder.
+The React frontend was generated using [Lovable](https://lovable.dev), the popular AI-powered app builder.
 This enabled rapid iteration on the demo UI without hand-coding every component.

 **What Lovable provided:**
 - Initial React + Vite + Tailwind scaffold